barbarafarah/barbarafarah/README.md

 # Data Scientist / Production Engineer

 👋  Hi, I'm a production engineer that had to use data science occasionally in a previous work experience and I feel in love with this area.
-For 6 months I haven been dedicating myself full-time to specialize, participating in training and making autonomous projects.
+For 6 months I haven been dedicating myself full-time to specialize, which my graduation in engineering helped me a lot providing me with a strong mathematical and statistical background.
 Feel free to have a look at what I have been working on!

-:chart_with_upwards_trend: I am currently learning and improving on machine learning models such as linear regression, extra trees and random forest.
+:chart_with_upwards_trend: Currently, I am builiding my portfolio by creating machine learning models such as linear regression, extra trees and random forest.